v-hogood/TensorFlowLiteExamples/ImageClassification.iOS/README.md

 For details of the model used, visit [Image classification](https://www.tensorflow.org/lite/examples/image_classification/overview).

+The model will be downloaded as part of the build process.

 ### iOS app details

 The app is written entirely in C# and uses the TensorFlow Lite Task Library's